Simulating gamma-ray production from cosmic rays interacting with the solar atmosphere in the presence of coronal magnetic fields: Simulation setup

 \subsection{Cosmic-ray spectrum and output flux}

 To connect the simulation results to real world situations, the cosmic-ray spectrum is required.
 It is well-known that the Sun can change the cosmic-ray propagation environment in the solar system~\cite{Gleeson:1968zza}, and modulate the cosmic-ray flux as they propagate inward from the interstellar space.
 It is thus natural to expect additional modulation exist when cosmic rays propagate from Earth orbit to the vicinity of the Sun.
 However, cosmic-ray propagation in the solar system is still an open problem~\cite{Potgieter:2013pdj}, and is likely important only at low energies.
-For simplicity, we use the cosmic-ray spectrum measured at the Earth position and defer the inclusion of solar modulation for future works.
+For simplicity, we use the cosmic-ray spectrum measured at the Earth position as our default result.
+Solar modulation suppresses the low-energy cosmic rays, thus, it could suppress the actual gamma-ray production compared to our default results.
+We discuss and further investigate the effect of solar modulations in Sec.~\ref{sec:modulation}.

 We set the composition of the Sun to be 100\% protons, and only consider cosmic-ray protons.
-Including heavier species, such as Helium, would increase the gamma-ray flux by less than a factor of 2~\cite{Zhou:2016ljf}, which is a relatively small correction factor considering other uncertainties, such as solar magnetic field models.
+Including heavier species, such as Helium in both cosmic rays and the atmosphere could enhance the gamma-ray production.
+We discuss this and estimate the effect in Sec.~\ref{sec:nuclei}.